 As far as pageantry, I’ve competed in over 25 pageants and several pageant systems including Miss America Organization, Miss Universe Organization, United States Pageants, Miss Black USA, Miss International System, U.S. Beauties Pageant, and American Queen System.
 I’ve researched several other pageants, pros & cons of each, and taken the best of every pageant.
 I’ve also taken the worst of every pageant and turned it into something brilliant in my program.

-I’m sure it won’t be perfect and mistakes will be made; but, what distinguishes my system is that it really is about each the contestants and the mark that they leave in this world.
+I’m sure it won’t be perfect and mistakes will be made; but, what distinguishes my system is that it really is about each of the contestants and the mark that they leave in this world.
 It’s not just the bottom line and it’s not solely focused on the national winner.

 8. In what ways do you hope to expand in the future?
 I want my program to be aired on national television.
 I want there to be 51 state pageants held each year.
 Further, I want there to be a miniature version of the national program on the state and local levels.
 I’d love to build the system where each girl can walk away with seed money to start a valued business.

 9. Did you set any goals that you hoped to reach within any specific amount of time?
 Yes.
 My primary goals are to secure 51 contestants in the first program year, have it aired on national television, and empower those 51 girls with the best and the brightest in the industry.
 They deserve an experience of a lifetime because no one else is going to give it to them.

 10. How many years do you hope to see MBUS on the radar of pageant lovers?
-In envision Miss Black United States becoming a perpetual program and pageant system, until the day that social and economic disparities are eliminated, Black beauty is accepted by everyone, and our community is truly able to overcome the adverse effects from slavery, and then some!
+I envision Miss Black United States becoming a perpetual program and pageant system, until the day that social and economic disparities are eliminated, Black beauty is accepted by everyone, and our community is truly able to overcome the adverse effects from slavery, and then some!

 11. On average what do you think your company will be worth in five years?
 From a business standpoint, I do not really care.
 From a social standpoint, the impact will be priceless.